vishnu1901-2006/Do-It-Precise/Assignment4/README.md

-# This foder contains the question given in our pacticals lecture on 24th Sept by Prof. Pradeep Kumar.
+## This folder contain the solutions to the questions given in our pactical's lecture on 24th Sept by Prof. Pradeep Kumar.
+Open above ```.md ``` file.
 ---